 What the guide avoids

 Suggestions should not become rankings, paid placements or hidden endorsements.
-A listing should say what a business is and how to find it, without pretending to be a badge of superiority.
+A guide entry should say what a place is and how to find it, without pretending to be a badge of superiority.